 3. Go to Jurassic Park While Seeing Windward Coast Sites

 Mokolii, the tiny island pointing up from the sea, is impossible to miss as you drive along the two-lane highway.
 Stop by a park to stretch your legs or enjoy a picnic.
 Just across the highway, you’ll find one of Hawaii’s most-seen but least-recognized locations by name: Kualoa Ranch.

 The scenic valley of this generations-old family-owned ranch has served as the backdrop for numerous movies and TV shows, including “Jurassic Park” and “Lost.”
 Visitors can enjoy horseback riding, ziplining, ATV tours, and various other activities.

 From here, the Kamehameha Highway meanders past Kaaawa (“Ka-ah-ah-vah”), gentle Kahana Bay, and around the northernmost tip of the island to the North Shore.

 The North Shore Oahu: TL;DR

-The North Shore, about a one-hour drive from Waikiki, also has various lodging options, including condo rentals and the exclusive oceanfront Turtle Bay Resort if you want to spend more than a day’s road tripping around.
+The North Shore, about a one-hour drive from Waikiki, also has various lodging options.
+Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or Courtyard by Marriott Oahu North Shore if you want to spend more than a day’s exploring this beautiful part of Oahu.

-Take a short drive to Haleiwa Town, a charming surf town where you can shop, eat like a local, and cool off with rainbow-flavored shave ice.
-Continue to Lie to see the Polynesian Cultural Cente,its nighttimee shows, and the historic plantation town of Kahuku for an epic road trip.
+But if you need to squeeze it all into one day, on the way back take a short drive to Haleiwa Town, a charming surf town where you can shop, eat like a local, and cool off with rainbow-flavored shave ice.
+Continue to Lie to the Polynesian Cultural Center and one of its award-winning night time shows, or the historic plantation town of Kahuku for an epic island road trip.